mongodb/specifications/source/max-staleness/max-staleness.rst

 lastWrite
 ~~~~~~~~~

-A primary's or secondary's isMaster response contains a "lastWrite" subdocument
+A primary's or secondary's hello response contains a "lastWrite" subdocument
 with these fields (SERVER-8858):

 * lastWriteDate: a BSON UTC datetime,